-GC: Let me just back up one second, because there’s a weirdness about my background.
-I’m also a major gift fundraiser.
-So, I deal with the very, very wealthy donors, and a lot of them are real estate donors.
+GC: I know a lot of people in real estate.
 Some of them are the nicest people to talk to, absolutely lovely people if you get to know them.
 But they are just so disconnected.
 They’re not evil; they just don’t know.
 Poverty is abstract, all of these problems are abstract.
 They know they exist, and then they think that there’s a fix.
 Many are very involved in these fixes where they think, “The system benefits me, it’s going to ultimately benefit everyone else.”

 It’s a humanity problem.
 Because the thing is, if this real estate person, who I’m convinced is a decent person, was in the community and got to know people in the community, there would be a difference.
 I genuinely think that.

 NL: Something that we’ve been also talking about is what we think people should do about this.
 There’s always a distance between folks who are in power, the people who are powerful and wealthy, and those of us who are not and who feel the impact of not only their amassed wealth but also the decisions that they get to make every day about the issues.
 They decide what the fixes are, and they go in between the system that has allowed them to prosper right at the expense of others.

 Do you think that there is this understanding that they are only where they are at because a lot of people don’t get access to the same resources and opportunities?
 Do you think that’s something that can be changed through a conversation?
 Or do you think that there’s more that needs to be done to break down those elements for them?